Tornadoes – What They Are, How They Form, And Their Main Characteristics

-Some readers will never see one, while others experience multiple events in a single year.
-But most will be very familiar with what a tornado is.
-We take a closer look at this meteorological phenomenon.
+Most readers will never see one, while others experience multiple events in a single year.
+Most people, though, know the term “tornado” very well.
+We examine this extreme meteorological phenomenon.

-Not only are they famous (or rather infamous) for their dramatic appearance and destructive power, but they have also been made more famous and "glorified" by Hollywood in more than a few of their "disaster movies."
+Not only are they famous (or rather infamous) for their dramatic appearance and destructive power, but they have also been further “glorified” by Hollywood in more than a few of its disaster movies.

 Although they can occur anywhere across the world, the central plains of the United States experience an unusually high concentration of tornadoes every year in a region commonly known as Tornado Alley.